exactly-once/Home/content/posts/model-checking-exactly-once.md

 ### Modelling systems with TLA+

 TLA+ is a specification language for describing digital systems.
-A model of a system expressed in TLA+ consists of two elements: an initial state, and a transition function.
-The function takes a state as an input and returns a set of possible next states.
+A model of a system expressed in TLA+ consists of two elements: an initial state, and a next-state relation.
+The relation links a state to a set of possible next states.
 The fact that there might be several possible next states enables expressing nondeterministic behaviors.

-Applying the transition function on the initial and the following states generates all possible system executions - sequences of state transitions the system can take.
+Applying the next-state relation on the initial and the following states generates all possible system executions - sequences of state transitions the system can take.
 Such a model is a directed graph where nodes are states and there is an edge from state A to state B if B belongs to the next states set of A. Any possible execution of the system is some path in that graph.
 Validating the model is checking that some properties are true for all the paths.

 {{< figure src="/posts/model-checking-state-space-example.png" title="CAN bus protocol model visualization." attr="https://www3.hhu.de/stups/prob/index.php/File:CANBus_sfdp.png">}}